 At present, most occupations in the construction industry will be on one or more of the skill shortage lists.
-However, it is worth noting that on 19 April 2017 the Minister of Immigration announced a package of changes to New Zealand's immigration laws.
-These changes introduced remuneration thresholds for individuals applying for residence under the skilled migrant category and introduced a maximum duration of three years for lower-skilled and lower-paid essential skills visa holders (after which a minimum stand-down period will apply before being eligible for a further work visa).
-The proposed changes were introduced by the government in August 2017.
+However, in April 2017 the Minister of Immigration announced a package of changes to New Zealand's immigration laws.
+These changes, which were implemented in 2017, introduced remuneration thresholds for individuals applying for residence under the skilled migrant category and introduced a maximum duration of three years for lower-skilled and lower-paid essential skills visa holders (after which a minimum stand-down period will apply before being eligible for a further work visa).
+Essential skills work visa and skilled migrant category resident visa remuneration thresholds were further updated as a part of the 2018 Department of Immigration Review, and have increased from 26 November 2018.
+The new thresholds are based on the median salary and wage rate of NZ\$25 per hour.
 Further information is available on the INZ website: www.immigration.govt.nz.

-19 Local labour law
+Local labour law

-If a contractor directly hires local labour (at any level) for a project, are there any legal obligations towards the employees that cannot be terminated upon completion of the employment?
+19 If a contractor directly hires local labour (at any level) for a project, are there any legal obligations towards the employees that cannot be terminated upon completion of the employment?